Denis535/UnityFramework/Packages/com.denis535.game-framework-pro/README.md

     - Game - the game entity.
 It contains informations, rules and states.
     - Player - the player entity.
 It contains informations and states.
     - Entity - the entity (any scene object).
 It contains informations, logic and states.
         - Character
-    - Technique
+        - Machine
-    - Thing
+        - Interactive
         - Camera
         - World

 # Media
 - [![YouTube](https://img.youtube.com/vi/ERAgdyVVXUw/0.jpg)](https://youtu.be/ERAgdyVVXUw)